 Abraham Advises Chinese Lawmakers on Tort Law Changes

-Abraham, also the Class of 1966 Research Professor, was one of five prominent American tort law experts who met with Chinese legislative staff and scholars to discuss draft legislation.
-The group has been working with staff of the National People’s Congress for three years under the auspices of the China Law Center at Yale University Law School, which also arranged their trip to Beijing in January.
+Abraham was one of five prominent American tort law experts who met with Chinese legislative staff and scholars to discuss draft legislation.
+The group has been working with staff of the National People's Congress for three years under the auspices of the China Law Center at Yale University Law School, which also arranged their trip to Beijing in January.